 Please contact someone from our admin staff at 651-552-4176.
 They will be happy to assist you.

 We typically run an entrance exam process every one to two years.
-Our last process was run in the summer of 2017.
 Please check the Employment section of this site often as information will be posted there and on social media when the time comes.

 Fire extinguishers are considered a hazardous item and should not be placed in the trash.
 Dakota County residents can bring old fire extinguishers to The Recycling Zone in Eagan.